dimitri-shvorob/octopus-solis/readme.md

 Via its API, Octopus Energy provides smart-meter usage data for 30-minute intervals.
-My panels come with SolisCloud app, which does not seem to allow any automatic data collection (please let me know if that is no longer the case) so I have to collect data manually, and enter it in "data solis.csv".
+My panels come with SolisCloud app, which does not seem to allow any automatic data collection (please let me know if that is no longer the case) so I have to collect data manually, and enter it in `data solis.csv`.

 With these two datasets, I can calculate
 * how much I earned on exported electricity.
 (Well, Octopus already gives me this info in its app).